1It was after the death of Saul, when David had returned from the slaughter of the Amalekites, David stayed in Ziklag for two days.

 5In Hebron he reigned over Judah seven years and six months, and in Jerusalem he reigned 33 years over all Israel and Judah.

-6The king and his men went to Jerusalem against the Jebusites, the inhabitants of the land who spoke to David, saying, “Unless you take away the blind and the lame, you will not come in here,” thinking, “David cannot come in here.”
+6And the king and his men went to Jerusalem against the Jebusites, the inhabitants of the land, who spoke to David, “You will not come in here!
+Even the blind and the lame could turn you away,” saying, “David will not be able to come in here.”

-7Nevertheless David took the stronghold of Zion; the same is the city of David.
+7Nevertheless, David captured the stronghold of Zion, which is the City of David.

-9David lived in the stronghold and called it the city of David.
-And David built the city all around from the Millo and inward.
+9David lived in the stronghold and called it the City of David.
+And David built up all around from the supporting terrace even to the house.

-12And David knew that Yahweh had established him king over Israel and that he had exalted his kingdom for his people Israel’s sake.
+12And David knew that Yahweh had established him as king over Israel, and that he had exalted his kingdom for the sake of his people Israel.

-13And David took more concubines and wives from Jerusalem after he had come from Hebron, and more sons and daughters were born to David.
+13And David took more concubines and wives in Jerusalem after he had come from Hebron, and more sons and daughters were born to David.

 14These are the names of those who were born to him in Jerusalem: Shammua, and Shobab, and Nathan, and Solomon,